-Netherlands company formation is under the BV format, which is similar to an LLC or Ltd. Company, and single shareholder companies are also permitted.
+Company formation in the Netherlands is under the BV format, which is similar to an LLC or Ltd. Company.

-Privacy varies depending upon how the company is organized.
+Privacy varies depending upon the corporate structure.
 In cases where the company has more than one shareholder, the shareholder information is kept private.
-If there is only one shareholder, the information is made public.
+Companies with one shareholder have their details publicly disclosed.

-Statutory records, a shareholder register, director register and other documentation must be maintained by the company.
+The company must maintain statutory records, a shareholder register, director register and other documentation.
 Renewal fees apply as well as fees for the initial registration number and other requirements.